 Cue the Away Daypack, a new compact women’s laptop backpack for work.
 It’s also a bag for the traveling woman, as it has handy features that allow it to sit on top of your suitcase (of course, an Away suitcase) and not fall off.

-It debuted as one of the best travel backpacks of 2019, and it’s still a hot product on the market in 2021 for women (and men) who travel and want a convertible laptop backpack.
+It debuted as one of the best travel backpacks of 2019, and it’s still a hot product on the market for women (and men) who travel and want a convertible laptop backpack.

 In this review, I’ll cover the features that I appreciate, what sets it apart from other bags I’ve had, why it’s one of the best travel backpacks for women and why it’s even one of the best laptop backpacks for women I’ve ever owned.
 If you work remotely, you’re probably very focused on how you can bring around a laptop and still look good, just like I am!

 It’s the only laptop bag for petite women I’ve ever owned, but I had to start somewhere, and I don’t see any reason to own a different laptop backpack right now!